SupertigerDev/better-in-game-chat/README.md

-# better-in-game-chat
+# Better In-Game Chat
 Game chat systems suck.
-This app fixes that.
-It's a simple, modern, and free chat system overlay for games inspired by Overwatch's chat system.
+This overlay fixes that.
+It's a simple, modern and free chat system overlay for games inspired by Overwatch's chat system.

 NOTE: this overlay is 10% finished and is in WIP.
 It currently only works with Valorant.